Busyrev/docusaurus-plugin-backlinks/README.md

 ## TODO

+- [ ] Improve component import method.
+I'm a JS newbie and couldn't figure out how to make JS and TS work together (getting "module not found" when using `export {Backlink} from './components/Backlink'`)
 - [ ] Use `./backlinks.json` instead of `/backlinks.json` (generate file for each route separately)
 - [ ] Maybe even generate .ts or .js files for each route instead of json (microoptimization?)
 - [ ] Use titles instead of slugs in baklinks cards to made them more readable